 b) Name it something that doesn’t really mean anything (Wait But Why, Mashable, The Blonde Salad).

-You may also consider what your name means in other languages, but that can turn into a massive distraction.
-So I wouldn’t worry about that too much unless you know a large part of your audience speaks another language.
+You may also consider what your name means in other languages… but that can turn into a massive distraction.
+So I wouldn’t worry about that too much unless you know a large part of your audience is going to speak another language.

 #4: It should sound like a brand name (rather than a generic description).